-(12) Post Incident Management
+12. Post Incident Management

-It is vital that all children involved in peer on peer abuse are given appropriate and ongoing support for as long as it is required/needed.
-This may include referrals to other agencies/professionals outside our setting and this decision will be made in conjunction with the children, their parents/carers, and other professionals.
+It is vital that all children involved in child-on-child abuse are given appropriate and ongoing support for as long as it is required/needed.
+This may include referrals to other agencies/professionals outside our setting and this decision will be made in conjunction with the children, their Parents/Carers, and other professionals.
 If there are other professionals involved, then we will liaise with those colleagues to ensure that we are working together and understand one another's role in this support.